-- 1. An application for the consent or approval required in terms of a condition of title, a condition of subdivision or condition of an existing scheme or land use scheme must, in addition to the documentation referred to in section 85(2), be accompanied by - (a) a certified copy of the title deed of relevant land; - (b) a copy of the diagram of every application property or, where such diagram is not available, a plot diagram to every piece of land being the subject of the application; - (c) a locality plan on an appropriate scale; - (d) a description of all existing and proposed servitudes and/or services on the applicable land; - (e) the copy of the land use rights certificate on the applicable land; - (f) if the land is encumbered by a bond, the consent of the bondholder; - (g) a zoning plan or land use rights plan; and - (h) a land use plan. - 2.
-The motivation contemplated in section 85(2)(d) must make specific reference to the zoning and other regulations in terms of the land use scheme.
+- An application for the consent or approval required in terms of a condition of title, a condition of establishment of a township or condition of an existing scheme or land use scheme must, in addition to the documentation referred to in section 72(2), be accompanied by - - (a) a certified copy of the title deed of relevant land; - (b) a copy of the diagram of every application property or, where such diagram is not available, a plot diagram to every piece of land being the subject of the application; - (c) a locality plan on an appropriate scale; - (d) a description of all existing and proposed servitudes and/or services on the applicable land; - (e) the copy of the land use rights certificate on the applicable land; - (f) if the land is encumbered by a bond, the consent of the bondholder; - (g) a zoning plan or land use rights plan; and - (h) a land use plan. - 2.
+The motivation contemplated in section 72(2)(d) must make specific reference to the zoning and other regulations in terms of the land use scheme.

-SCHEDULE 13 ADDITIONAL DOCUMENTS REQUIRED FOR AN APPLICATION FOR TEMPORARY USE
+ADDITIONAL DOCUMENTS REQUIRED FOR AN APPLICATION FOR TEMPORARY USE

-- An application for temporary use must, in addition to the documentation referred to in section 85(2), be accompanied by - - (a) a power of attorney from the registered owner of the land if the applicant is not the registered owner; - (b) if the land is encumbered by a bond, the bondholder's consent' - (c) a locality plan; - (d) a copy of the title deed which is registered in the Deeds Office at the time when the application is submitted: - (e) a copy of the zoning certificate, including any notices published in terms of this By-law which has the purpose of changing the land use rights which may be applicable. - 2.
-The motivation contemplated in section 85(2)(d) must contain at least the following information: - (a) reference to the objective and principles contained in this By-law; - (b) reference to the Integrated Development Plan and Municipal Spatial Development Framework and its components and any other policies, plans or frameworks with specific reference on how this application complies with it or deviated from it; - (c) the need and desirability of the application; - (d) discuss the application in terms of the development principles, norms and standards as referred to in Chapter 2 of the Act.
+- An application for temporary use must, in addition to the documentation referred to in section 72(2), be accompanied by - - (a) a power of attorney from the registered owner of the land if the applicant is not the registered owner; - (b) if the land is encumbered by a bond, the bondholder's consent' - (c) a locality plan; - (d) a copy of the title deed which is registered in the Deeds Office at the time when the application is submitted; - (e) a copy of the zoning certificate, including any notices published in terms of this By-law which has the purpose of changing the land use rights which may be applicable. - 2.
+The motivation contemplated in section 72(2)(d) must contain at least the following information: - (a) reference to the objective and principles contained in this By-law; - (b) reference to the Integrated Development Plan and Municipal Spatial Development Framework and its components and any other policies, plans or frameworks with specific reference on how this application complies with it or deviated from it; - (c) The need and desirability of the application; - (d) Discuss the application in terms of the Development Principles, norms and standards as referred to in Chapter 2 of the Act.

-SCHEDULE 14 CODE OF CONDUCT FOR MEMBERS OF THE MUNICIPAL APPEAL TRIBUNAL
+CODE OF CONDUCT FOR MEMBERS OF THE MUNICIPAL APPEAL TRIBUNAL

 I, the undersigned,

+Full names:

+Identity Number:

-Full names: Identity Number: Residing at:
+Residing at:

-do hereby declare thereunder: that I will uphold 1 he Cod e of C onduct of the Municipal Appeal Tribunal contained
+do hereby declare that I will uphold the Code of Conduct of the Municipal Appeal Tribunal contained hereunder: